Carter011/cartergroezingerportfolio/ecocar.md

 ## Project Overview
 This project focused on the integration and validation of vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communication systems as part of the EcoCAR EV Challenge.
 The work involved configuring onboard communication hardware, developing supporting software, and testing system performance in simulated and real vehicle environments.

-The goal was to enable reliable transmission of Basic Safety Messages (BSMs) to support connected and autonomous vehicle functionality.
+The goal was to enable reliable transmission of live vehicle data to support connected and autonomous vehicle functionality.

 ---